pantheon-systems/documentation/source/_docs/free-https.md

 ### 503 Timeouts
 There are three potential 503 timeout errors you may encounter:

 - 503 connection timeout
 - 503 first byte timeout
 - 503 between bytes timeout

-These errors occur when a request exceeds the 60s timeout limit for above scenarios.
+These errors occur when a request exceeds the 60s timeout limit for the above scenarios.
+There is currently no way to exceed or override the 60s timeout limit.

 ### 503 Header Overflow
-The error occurs when a request exceeds the 10K size limit for Cookies (as sent in the request "Cookie: .." header).
+This error occurs when a request exceeds the 10K size limit for Cookies (as sent in the request `"Cookie: .."` header).
 If more than that is sent, all cookies will be dropped and the request will continue to be processed as if no cookies had been sent at all.
-The header "X-Cookies-Dropped: 1" will be added to the request and response indicating that these have been truncated.
+The header `"X-Cookies-Dropped: 1"` will be added to the request and response indicating that these have been truncated.
 You can either ignore this scenario in your PHP code or handle it (perhaps by displaying a custom error page).

 Previously, this error returned [502 - Upstream Header Too Big](/docs/errors-and-server-responses/#502-upstream-header-too-big).